 - Don’t hesitate to take your dog to the vet if he accidentally swallows plastic, especially if he is showing signs of pain, choking, gagging, vomiting, or inability to pass stools

 - Depending on the severity of the plastic ingestion, treatments may vary from induced vomiting, IV therapy, and surgery.

 If your dog ate plastic, there is a risk for bowel obstruction, choking, and other gastrointestinal problems.
 Some dogs will pass the plastic with no issues, but if you notice unusual behaviors in your dog, it is crucial to take him to the vet.

 Since plastic is pretty much everywhere in my home, I make sure to keep them away from my dogs.
-However, as dogs can be strategically creative at being naughty, it’s not too surprising that they sometimes get their paws on it.
+However, I’m aware that dogs can be strategically creative at being naughty, so it’s not too surprising that they sometimes get their paws on it.